sitedata/checklyhq.com/site/content/docs/dashboards/_index.md

     parent: "TV-mode dashboards"
 ---

-TV-mode dashboards are public dashboards are available on every Checkly plan.
+TV-mode dashboards are public dashboards available on every Checkly plan.
 Use them on your wall mounted TV's or shared monitors around the office or as a status page on your site.

+You can create multiple, distinct dashboards based on your plan.
 Edit your TV-mode dashboard by clicking on the **TV-mode** button on the Checkly default dashboard page.

 ## Custom URL